Dirty Diana: Critical response

-"Dirty Diana" received mixed reviews by contemporary music critics.
+"Dirty Diana" received mixed reviews from contemporary music critics.
 Stephen Thomas Erlewine felt that "Dirty Diana" and "Man in the Mirror" were "showcasing Jackson at his worst" on Bad.
 Music critic Robert Christgau viewed "Dirty Diana" as "misogynistic as any piece of metal suck-my-cock."
 Jon Pareles described "Dirty Diana" as 'reducing' Jackson to a "terrified whimper," while John Tatlock considered "Dirty Diana" as a "confused lumbering slog of a song," thinking that "Jackson was never convincing in this kind of role, a boy-child trying to write a song about the kind of woman he never meets in the kind of places he's certainly never been to."
-Davitt Sigerson of Rolling Stone gave the song a more positive review; though calling it a "filler," she still commented that the song, along with "Speed Demon," is what makes Bad "richer, sexier, better than Thriller's forgettables."
+Davitt Sigerson of Rolling Stone gave the song a more positive review; though calling it a "filler," she still commented that the song, along with "Speed Demon", is what makes Bad "richer, sexier, better than Thriller's forgettables."
 Sigerson noted that "Dirty Diana" was a "substantial recording" because of its "insubstantial melody."
 Jennifer Clay of Yahoo!
 Music commented that while Jackson's edgier image was a "little hard to swallow," the image, musically, worked on the songs "Bad", "Man in the Mirror", and "Dirty Diana", but was not "to the degree of Thriller."

 Chart performance

 "Dirty Diana", similar to Bad's previous singles, charted within the top 20 and top 10 worldwide.
 It peaked at No. 1 on the United States Billboard Hot 100 on July 2, 1988, after nine weeks on the chart, and exited the chart after its 14th week.
+The song reached the number-one position on the Billboard Hot 100 on July 2, 1988.
+The song became Jackson's tenth number-one single on the Billboard Hot 100 chart, and his fifth consecutive number-one single.
+Jackson became the first male and artist in history of Billboard to take five singles from the same album to number one on the Billboard Hot 100, the record tied by Katy Perry in August 2011.
 Internationally, "Dirty Diana" charted within the top 30 positions on several music charts.
-It charted within the top five in the Netherlands, Germany, and New Zealand, peaking at Nos.
+It charted within the top five in the Netherlands, West Germany, and New Zealand, peaking at Nos.
 2, 3 and 5, respectively.
 It entered the United Kingdom charts on July 16, 1988, at No. 14 and the following week went to No. 4, where it stayed for two weeks.

 "Dirty Diana" peaked at No. 3 in Ireland, No. 7 in Austria and No. 9 in France.
 It peaked at No. 30 in Australia.
 Following Jackson's death in June 2009, his music experienced a surge in popularity.
 In July 2009, "Dirty Diana" saw a strong chart surge, mainly due to digital download sales.
 The song charted at No. 18 on the French Digital Singles Chart on July 4, 2009.
 On July 12, the song peaked at No. 13 on the Swiss Singles Chart.
 "Dirty Diana" re-entered the United Kingdom charts on July 4, 2009, at No. 50 and the following week peaked at No. 26.